flavienganter/polls-2022-election/README.md

 ## Data

 I use data from all voting intention polls fielded since September 1, 2021, based on the survey reports available on the [Commission des sondages website](https://www.commission-des-sondages.fr/notices/).
-The model is only estimated on scenarios including both Valérie Pécresse and Éric Zemmour, except for September, for which I have also kept scenarios excluding Éric Zemmour (see Model for more details).

 ## Model